 Single Wide: The single wide home is no more than 18-feet wide constructed in a linear fashion up to 90-feet in length, though most of these homes are purchased at approximately 1,080 square-feet (15×72’).
 Single wide manufactured homes typically are purchased for their affordability and relative ease of mobility for trade or sale.

 SIP: A SIP is a structurally insulated panel, built with a foam core sandwiched between a pair of structural facings, often made from oriented strand board (OSB).
 SIPS typically are designed for weight reduction, increased insulation and ease of installation as a wall, divider or similar architectural feature

 What is siting?

 Siting: Siting a home is the placement of a single-wide home, or joining and placement of a multi-section home.
-This includes leveling, anchoring the home to its piers, hooking up utilities, making exterior and interior finishes and ensuring code compliance.
+This includes leveling a mobile home, anchoring the home to its piers, hooking up utilities, making exterior and interior finishes, and ensuring code compliance.